adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 my_ip_addresses    = var.my_ip_addresses
 ```

-Choose between `ubuntu-22.04` or `debian-11`, and set the timezone, locale and the default packages you want to install on all nodes.
+Choose between `ubuntu-22.04` or `debian-11`, and set the timezone, locale and the default packages you want to install on initial node provisioning.
 Once server created you may use Salt for changing them globally in the cluster.

 Why not `debian-12` ?
 Because it's sadly not yet supported by [Salt project](https://github.com/saltstack/salt/issues/64223)...